Nervous to hire a Professional Home Stager? Here are 4 tips for Homeowners

 2. Communicate what you like about the property as well as any concerns you have.
 The home stager needs to know this so they can highlight those areas you like and enhance the marketability of them.
 Sharing concerns lets them know what they’re dealing with so that they can address it in the staging, if necessary.
-If there are specific concerns regarding the physical structure of the home, your realtor will be more than able to assist.
+If there are specific concerns regarding the physical structure of the home, your realtor will be more than able to assist and recommend vendors.

 Ok that’s it!
 I hope I was able to leave you with some empowerment, guidance and freedom in working with a Home Stager during a consultation.
-Take care folks and I hope this information makes a difference for you.
+Take care folks and I hope this information makes a difference for you going forward.